Steve Jobs was a genius.

-It was geared towards those on the fence about Apple devices or already thinking about switching over.
+It was geared toward those on the fence about Apple devices or already thinking about switching over.

 It’s playful, bouncy, and upbeat.
 It also clearly shows you a great feature and how to use it in 30 seconds.

-Additionally, they played with the concept of iPhone’s being environmentally friendly which is, of course, another big global issue.
+Additionally, they played with the concept of the iPhone being environmentally friendly, which is, of course, another big global issue.

 Many people are passionate about saving the earth and doing little things to contribute.

 Do you know what that means?
-Apple knows their customers very well.
+Apple knows its customers very well.

 They are able to serve them ads that relate to their values, feelings, and beliefs.
 That, by the way, is more critical than ever.

-Customers want to see personalized ads and experience, not something shown to a million people.
+Customers want to see personalized ads and experiences, not something shown to a million people.